onelasha/Nedlia/README.md

 - **📊 Analytics Dashboard** – Real-time tracking of placement performance across content
 - **🔗 SDK Integration** – Embed placement tracking in video players for live viewership data
 - **📋 Contract Management** – Centralized hub for placement agreements and compliance
+- **🏗️ Infrastructure as Code** – Automated cloud provisioning using Terraform and Terragrunt for consistent, reproducible environments

 ### Who It's For